James Hackman: Martha Ray

 In about 1775, while he was a serving army officer, Hackman visited Lord Sandwich's house at Hinchingbrooke and met his host's mistress, Martha Ray.
 She was "a lady of an elegant person, great sweetness of manners, and of a remarkable judgement and execution in vocal and instrumental music" who had lived with Lord Sandwich as his wife since the age of seventeen and had given birth to nine of his children.
 Sandwich also had a wife, from whom he was separated, who was considered mad and who lived in an apartment at Windsor Castle.
 This was the same Lord Sandwich who is said to have called for a piece of beef between two pieces of bread, thus originating the word "sandwich".
 He was a patron of the explorer Captain James Cook, who named the Sandwich Islands after him (now known as the Hawaiian Islands).

 Hackman struck up a friendship with Martha Ray (who was several years older than he was) and was later reported to have become besotted with her.
 They may have become lovers and discussed marriage, but this is disputed.
 Although rich, Sandwich was usually in debt and offered Martha Ray no financial security.
 However, whatever was between Hackman and Martha Ray ended when he was posted to Ireland.

 On 7 April 1779, a few weeks after his ordination as a priest of the Church of England, Hackman followed Martha Ray to Covent Garden, where she had gone to watch a performance of Isaac Bickerstaffe's comic opera Love in a Village with her friend and fellow singer Caterina Galli.
 Suspecting that Ray had a new lover, when Hackman saw her in the theatre with William Hanger, 3rd Baron Coleraine, he left, fetched two pistols, and waited in the nearby Bedford Coffee House in Covent Garden.

-(The London Encyclopedia, first published 1983 by Macmillan London Limited).

 After Ray and Galli came out of the theatre, Hackman approached them just as they were about to get into their carriage.
 He put one pistol to Ray's forehead and shot her dead.
 With the other he then tried to kill himself but made only a flesh wound.
 He then beat himself with both discharged pistols until he was arrested and taken, with Ray's body, into a tavern in St James's Street.
 Two letters were found on Hackman, one addressed to his brother-in-law, Frederick Booth, and a love letter to Ray: both later appeared in evidence at the murder trial.

 When Lord Sandwich heard what had happened, he "wept exceedingly".

 On 14 April 1779, Ray was entombed inside the parish church of Elstree, Hertfordshire, but her body was later moved into the cemetery.
 On the instructions of Lord Sandwich, she was buried in the clothes she had been wearing when killed.